 Student Access Loan (SAL) Program

 Student Access Loan (SAL) Program The Georgia Student Access Loan is a loan of last resort for undergraduate Georgia residents who have a gap in their college financing.
-For specific eligibility information and to apply, please visit www.gacollege411.org
+For specific eligibility information, deadlines and how to apply, please visit www.gacollege411.org

 Other Financial Aid Options